 Being a vegan or vegetarian in Batam is hard.
 The traditional local delicacies here like the Nasi Padang comprise chicken and fish as their prime ingredients.
 It’s difficult to get vegetarian food in most Indonesian Cuisines.
 At least the curry that you eat along with rice would be of chicken flavor.

 While I’ve no issues being a non-vegetarian myself, my mom finds it difficult to eat outside.
 We get groceries from Singapore to make many Indian dishes at home.
 Luckily, there are many Indian restaurants (and other cuisines) here for vegetarian food.
-Some of the popular ones are Maharaja restaurant and Taj.
+Some of the popular ones are Maharaja Restaurant and Taj.

 People are hospitable here